kbb9796/statistical-work/README.md

 ## Undergraduate math projects

-I explored rates of convergence for Markov chains with Dr. Ursula Porod (Associate Chair of Mathematics Department) in an independent study.
+I explored rates of convergence for Markov chains with Dr. Ursula Porod (Associate Chair of Mathematics Department) for a quarter.
 We studied probabilistic and spectral methods for determining rates of convergence, specifically for random walks on permutation groups.
 In the Directed Reading Program (DRP), my mentor and I proved major theorems in ergodic theory, and uncovered the isomorphic structure between the "doubling map" and binary expansions.
 And with another mentor, I used Brownian motion to solve the Dirichlet problem for the heat equation.
 We coded simulations to find the temperature distribution on the interior of a domain given an initial temperature distribution on its boundary.

 ## Please check out the notebooks above!